 great for reading between the lines.
 Read one by Aesop, and help your youngster figure out the lesson.
 For instance, The Tortoise and the Hare teaches that even if you're slow, you can win if you just keep going.
-Have your child point out parts that he used to make his inference. ("The tortoise never stopped, and he took one good step after another.") ns that start with "Why do you Use prompts.
+Have your child point out parts that he used to make his inference. ("The tortoise never stopped, and he took one good step after another.")
+Use prompts.
 Questions that start with "Why do you think...?" or "How do you know...?" can encourage your youngster to infer.
 You might ask why he thinks a character behaved the way he did or how he knows it's going to snow.
 Together, look for clues in the book that may help him answer the questions.♥